At Carpet Court when we talk about carpet types we are generally referring to the way the wool or synthetic carpet pile is constructed.

 Carpets have different qualities to suit different requirements, so what may be designated as the best ‘quality’ carpet may not be the best carpet for your environment.
 Generally speaking, woollen cut and looped yarns are considered more high-end than synthetic fibre carpets, although innovative manufacturing technology means modern synthetic carpets have become tough competitors to wool in terms of durability, soil, fade and stain resistant properties, and even softness.

 Respected wool carpets in both cut and looped yarns have stood the test of time however, and continue to be regarded as the best quality carpet.
 Visit your local Carpet Court store across VIC, Melbourne, NSW, Sydney, QLD, Brisbane, ACT, Canberra, WA, Perth, NT, Darwin and SA, Adelaide for advice on choosing the best quality carpet for your lifestyle.

 Why is the type of carpet you choose important?

-In the average family home a synthetic twist pile carpet is hardwearing and highly resistant to staining, crushing and fading.
-Wool carpets offer many natural stain and moisture repelling properties and synthetic carpets have the technology to resist stains and moisture equally well.
+A synthetic twist pile carpet is hardwearing and highly resistant to staining, crushing and fading.
+Wool carpets offer many natural moisture and stain repelling properties and synthetic carpets have the technology to resist stains and moisture equally well.

-If your floor receives a lot of direct sunlight, you may find many of the synthetic fibre carpets have better fade resistance than natural, 100% pure wool.
+If your floor receives a lot of direct sunlight, you may find many of the synthetic fibre carpets such as solution dyed nylon (SDN) have better fade resistance than pure wool carpets.

 What is plush carpet?

-Cloud Walk is a beautiful example of a lusciously soft plush carpet available in a choice of twelve sublime colours and manufactured from quality Triexta fibre.
-Plush carpet has short, dense fibres which can sometimes be very slightly twisted.
-The finish on a plus carpet has a velvety appearance.
+Plush carpet fibres have a cut pile with high density and an almost velvety appearance.
+Cloud Walk is a fantastic example of a lusciously soft plush carpet, available in twelve sublime colours and manufactured from quality Triexta fibre.
+Plush carpet styles have short, dense fibres which can sometimes have a slight twist for increased tensile strength.